Romchigan/Business-plus/README.md

 compass watch
 ``

-For to compile html files open node js command prompt and run command below in the project folder *pages*
+For to compile html files open node js command prompt and run command below in the project folder *jade*

 ``
 jade pages